major-bison/Cyber-Security-Notes/networking/osi-model.md

 ARP Spoofing, also known as ARP poisoning, occurs when a hacker tricks devices into sesnding traffic to them.
 ARP = Address Resolution Protocol, protocol that lets a computer find the MAC address of another device on the same local network.

+**Layer 3- Network Layer**

+Into Layer 3, we have a layer thats responsible for sending data between different local networks.
+This involves cities, countries or across the globe.

+In here, we have logical addressing (Assigning IP Addresses), Routing - choosing the safest and fastest path between networks and finally, Packet Forwarding - sending data that travels throughout the entire internet.

+There are lot of protocols to know in this layer, including Internet Protocol, ICMP, Routing PRotocols, and VPN protocols.

+ICMP is a netework tool used for diagnositics such as ping and tracer route.

+In Cyber securiy relevance of layer 3